duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 fast strum, slow strum, and strum over and over without any hangups.
 Suddenly it's possible not just to strum a few times, but to strum in patterns (down, up+down, up+down, up, for example).
 Best of all, as the strum is based on how you move, it sounds very natural.
-Here's a quick demo I recorded on my YouTube
+Here's a quick demo I recorded:
-channel:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nZt5VKCov_M?si=RRwQINuW9cQFidZj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>